bielrabasa/TheSeed_GameEngine/README.md

 * Show the list of the objects in the scene and their parents/chillds.

 ### * Console
+Don't be afraid to resize the console, the buttons risize with it.
 * Print 3 typs of LOG (Warning, System, Missage), you can filter the different typs of LOG's with they own button (you can see how many are they next to de button).
 * If 2 LOG's are the same, you can collapse and see this has 1 and you have a counter of how many are they.
 * You can clear the LOG of the console.